YanCotta/AgenticFlow/README.md

 # AgenticFlow

-AgenticFlow is a multi-agent system designed to automate email processing, analysis, and response generation, with additional capabilities for social media management.
-The system uses AI agents to process incoming emails, generate appropriate responses, and manage social media content.
+AgenticFlow is an advanced multi-agent system that automates email processing, intelligent response generation, and social media content management.
+Built with Python and leveraging AI, it streamlines communication workflows by intelligently processing incoming emails, generating context-aware responses, and managing social media content distribution.

 ## 🚀 Project Status